rooms we live in and how we decorate them are as revealing as our clothing. Examine your own room and all

 14. Telling Tales: Think back to memories you associate with family storytelling.
 You know, the ones you

 hear over and over every holiday.
-Maybe these tales are the legends that have given your family courage inhardship?
-Maybe they are religious stories or goofy songs or true family history?
-Maybe they all seem to be
+Maybe these tales are the legends that have given your family courage in

 about what a bad kid you were?
 Embarrassing, hilarious, unbelievable?
 Retell a story you remember as part of